Portmore, Saint Catherine: History

 Portmore began as a large area for schematic residential development in the late 1960s, as the West Indies Home Contractors (WIHCON) organization built thousands of prototype housing units in an effort to alleviate the over-population of Kingston; the first was called Independence City.
 It has since grown into a suburban city to Kingston; its large population travels into Kingston daily for work, schooling, and many other essential services via the Portmore toll road.

 Portmore was granted Municipality status in 2003 and has its own city council and mayor, following the British-based model of Jamaican local government.
 It now houses approximately 10% of the population of the Kingston Corporate Area.

 Currently the mayor of Portmore is His Worship the Mayor Leon Thomas.

-Portmore has affiliations with music artists Vybz Kartel, Mad Cobra, I-Wayne, Masicka, Gyptian, Spice and many soundsystems such as "Flavor Unit" and "Areacode 876".
+On February, 2025 the House of Representatives approved a legislative reform which allowed Portmore to obtain the status of Parish.

+Greater Portmore

+Greater Portmore, in St. Catherine, Jamaica, was developed in the early 1990s to address Kingston's housing crisis.
+Funded by the San Jose Accord, a Jamaica-Venezuela agreement, it used oil purchase loans to build 10,000 of 14,000 planned housing units in 1991, the largest in the English Speaking Caribbean.
+Michael Manley, Prime Minister then, secured the Accord, aligning with his social justice goals.
+The project reclaimed swamp land with canals to prevent flooding.
+It has amenities like malls and a library, remaining a key housing achievement.

 Economy

 While Portmore is not marketed as a tourist destination for the millions of incoming travelers to Jamaica every year, there are many places for entertainment, eating, relaxing and enjoyment such as beaches, restaurants, hotels and much more.